 Pro Can track workouts in the gym

 The app does not only work for running or cycling outdoors, but also for running on a treadmill where it will also measure your distance and pace based on calculations it makes after you set it up and for indoor cycling (or spinning) where it will measure your cadence (but not distance) quite accurately.
 It will also let you track a weight lifting session and will then tell you about how many calories you burned.
 This is another feature not many other trackers have.
 Most of the functions will only work with their top of the line Tickr X for about USD 100, but the basics are also available with the base model.

 After an outdoor workout with a GPS-device the app shows you a map of your workout.
 This is nothing special and most apps do, but some don't and I enjoy seeing on the map where I ran.

 Wahoo offers several apps and in one case this can be confusing.
 This review is about the Wahoo Fitness app, but they also offer a similar one which is the Wahoo RunFit app and this does not track half of the stuff.
 I don't see why it even exists as it can only do less the the Fitness app.
 They offer several other apps as well which I have not looked at so far, but they do other things entirely as far as I could tell and thus do not create more confusion.

 Con Relatively high buy in

-As I believe you need a Wahoo product to use the app, the buy in to get the app is relatively high starting at about USD 50 and going up very much higher depending on what equipment from them you choose.
-For me it was well worth the investment of USD 100 for the Tickr X, but it is surely not for every one!
+You need a Wahoo product to use the app, the buy-in to get the app is relatively high starting at about USD 50 and going up very much higher depending on what equipment from them you choose.
+For some, it might well be worth the investment of USD 100 for the Tickr X, but it is surely not for everyone!